 - a Fast2eat service purchased (including updates and upgrades).

-You may be contacted by a Fast2eat employee via social media, such as LinkedIn, if you are connected on the social network with the Fast2eat employee, or if you have indicated through your preference settings the fact that you are open to receiving messages about new business opportunities or ventures.
-You may also be contacted if you have conspicuously published your electronic address (for instance, on a social media website), have not indicated that you did not wish to receive CEM, and the CEM sent is in connection with your business role and function.
+Fast2eat employees may contact you via social media, such as LinkedIn, if you are connected on the social network with the Fast2eat employee.
+If you have indicated through your preference settings, you are open to receiving messages about new business opportunities or ventures.
+You may also be contacted if you have conspicuously published your electronic address (for instance, on a social media website), have not indicated that you did not wish to receive CEM, and the CEM sent is connected with your business role and function.

 What do you do if you no longer wish to receive CEM from Fast2eat?